This post may contain affiliate links. Please read my disclosure policy.

 - 2 tablespoons unsalted butter, melted

 - ¼ teaspoon ground nutmeg

-- Cool and refrigerate pie for at least 4 hours or until center is set.
+- Cool the pie completely then refrigerate for at least 4 hours or overnight, or until the center is set.
 Serve and enjoy!